Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

 \cite{Dressler13} found that quiescent and post-starburst (PSB) galaxies are preferentially found in denser environments, including infalling groups in the outskirts of rich clusters at $z\sim0.4$.
-Furthermore, they identified a positive correlation between the fraction of quiescent and PSB galaxies in the infalling groups with increasing group mass, which they interpreted as evidence for ``preprocessing".
+Furthermore, they identified a positive correlation between the fraction of quiescent and PSB galaxies in the infalling groups with increasing group mass, which they interpreted as evidence for ``preprocessing."
 While we are unable to identify PSB galaxies with the LDP resolution, a prediction based on these results is that our infall regions contain a higher number of these galaxies than the field.
 If some fraction of our blue galaxies are PSB galaxies, then the quiescent plus PSB fraction in the infall regions would be even more different than the field value.
-Higher resolution spectroscopy is needed to test this hypothesis.
+Higher-resolution spectroscopy is needed to test this hypothesis.

 In addition to environment, star formation is correlated with galaxy stellar mass \citep[e.g.][]{Kauffmann03,Pasquali09,Peng10}. \cite{Thomas10} find that stellar mass may even be entirely responsible for the formation of early-type galaxies, at least at masses $\gtsim 10^{11}$\msun.
-While the galaxy stellar mass function of clusters is not correlated with environment \citep[i.e., either within the virial region, outskirts, or field;][]{Vulcani13}, we explore whether the clustered and isolated galaxies (defined by a separation $d_\theta$) have different mass distributions.
-Following the prescription of \cite{Bell03}, we estimate stellar masses using $B$-band mass-to-light ratios, $(M_*/L)_B$, that are derived from $B-V$ rest-frame colors via
+We explore whether the clustered and isolated galaxies (defined by a separation $d_\theta$) have different mass distributions.
+Following the prescription of \citet{Bell03}, we estimate stellar masses using $B$-band mass-to-light ratios, $(M_*/L)_B$, that are derived from $B-V$ rest-frame colors via